-Support for the Center for Intellectual Property is provided by donations from businesses, organizations and individuals who care about the future of U.S. innovation and creative expression.
+Support for the Center for Intellectual Property is provided by donations from businesses, organizations and individuals like you who care about the future of U.S. innovation, creative expression and jobs.

-Funding or sponsoring specific CIPU events, research and activities helps CIPU to provide more.
-CIPU is a tax-exempt 501(c)(3) non-profit corporation under and is registered with the New York State Charities Bureau.
+CIPU is a tax-exempt 501(c)(3) non-profit corporation under federal law and is registered with the New York State Charities Bureau.
 Your donation helps to support CIPU events and activities, and to provide educational services.

-Donations by credit card, check or wire transfer can be accepted, too.
+Donations by credit card, check or wire transfer are also accepted.
 Please make checks payable to the Center for Intellectual Property Understanding and mail to the address below (do not send cash):

 The Center for IP Understanding